×

 • Romans 8:27

 In the same way that we are not fully redeemed, our ability to communicate with God is not fully restored.
-In our weakness, the Holy Spirit helps us talk to God, in ways we could never express in mere words.
-In our struggle against our sinful nature, our struggle to walk in faith to live harmoniously, it is God who helps us.
+In our weakness, the Holy Spirit helps us talk to God, in ways we could never express with mere words.
+In our struggle against our sinful nature, our struggle to walk in faith, to live harmoniously, it is God who helps us.
 It isn’t the law, it isn’t a set of rules, it is God who is our constant helper.
 He sent His Son to save us from eternal death, and then He sent His Spirit to speak on our behalf and guide our steps.

-Paul mentions in verse 4 that when believers walk in the Spirit they fulfill the law.
-This is a reiteration of the contrasting point Paul makes against the competing Jewish “authorities” who slandered his teaching to the believers in Rome.
 The slanderers claim they are champions, saving the law from the heretical teaching of Paul.
 Paul says the law is no longer our authority, the Spirit is our authority.

 One simple example of this is how a babysitter might need the help of one of the older children they are babysitting, to help them understand what the younger sibling (perhaps a toddler) is asking for.
 We are weak and flawed, the Holy Spirit helps us (in our weakness) and intercedes for us.
-Jesus also interceded for us to God in His sacrifice on the cross (verse 34).
+Jesus also interceded for us to God in His sacrifice on the cross (v 34).
 In a similar way, the Holy Spirit is given to believers to intercede for them to God.

 So, even in the suffering and the tribulations we experience on this earth, we have the Holy Spirit to help us in our weakness.
 In contrast to the competing Jewish “authorities” who claim we can adhere to the law and become righteous, Paul insists we can only achieve righteousness through dependence upon Christ and His Spirit, both to gain the new birth and forgiveness of sins as well as to walk in the newness of life with the resurrection power.